stephanbcbauer/standards.catena-x.github.io/docs/faq.md

 # Frequently asked questions (FAQ)

+## Where I can find the latest release guidelines?

+Eclipse-Tractusx Release Guidelines you can find here: [https://eclipse-tractusx.github.io/docs/release](https://eclipse-tractusx.github.io/docs/release)

+## Where I can find the latest FOSS guidelines?

+You can find the guidelines in the [Developer Hub](https://eclipse-tractusx.github.io/docs/developer).

 ## Can I have 'admin' privileges on my catenax-ng repository?

 __Short answer:__ No!
 Administrative tasks will be performed by the team managing the GitHub organization.